 Intriguing and scary — many marketers and Amazon sellers feel overwhelmed and intimidated.
 They worry that these changes will ruin all their existing well-optimized campaigns.

 Other sellers are, in contrast, very excited about new Amazon bid opportunities.
 They see the updates as new ways to outperform their competition, as an upgrade to their toolkit — to clear that hedge and bring home exceptional returns.

 The difference between these two mindsets usually defines success and failure.

 If you are one of the people excited about these new features, this article will help you get a quick understanding of how the new PPC updates work and give you ideas on how to implement these features for your business.

 And if you happen to be worried about these updates, this article will hopefully get you excited and shift that mindset.

-With Dynamic bidding, Amazon adjusts your bid according to the probability of a sale.
+With Dynamic bidding, the platform adjusts your Amazon bid according to the probability of a sale.

-You have three options to choose from :
+You have 3 options to choose from :

 The first thing you may ask yourself is:

 “Ok, so what happened to my running campaigns after Amazon released the new bidding strategies?”